phenoxlab/phenox/docs/dev/api.md

  - Return 1 when Phenox2 detects 3kHz sound after `pxset_whisle_detect_reset()` is called.
  - Return 0 when Phenox2 doesn't detect 3kHz sound after `pxset_whisle_detect_reset()` is called.

-The sensitivity to detect whisle can be changed by modifying `whisleborder` a member of `px_pconfig`.
+The sensitivity to detect whisle can be changed by modifying `whisleborder`, a member of `px_pconfig`.

 ### void pxset_whisle_detect_reset()
 This function resets current state of whisle detection and be used before starting 3kHz sound detection.